• Skip to primary navigation

 14. Landscaper

 The national average hourly wage is $12.84.
-Landscapers’ responsibilities include planting grass, shrubs, trees, and flowers, as well as arranging other elements to create a beautiful lawn or garden.
+Landscapers’ responsibilities include planting grass, shrubs, trees, and flowers and arranging other elements to create a beautiful lawn or garden.

 Mowing also maintained landscapes, trimming, edging, pruning, fertilizing, and watering.
 Customers can be either commercial or residential.